CaiPeng99/CS7295_finalProj/README.md

 - Select and validate up to 5 columns from a CSV file
 - Categorize columns (categorical, temporal, numerical) using few-shot prompting
 - Generate Vega-Lite JSON specifications for multiple chart types
-- Provide explanations of chart types, their strengths, and weaknesses
+- Provide explanations of chart types, their strengths, and weaknesses as well as which 2-3 columns they chose for each chart

 ### Setup